alextang809/RhyCare/README.md

 5. *"can have more information about how you think this app would solve user problems, ..." / "..., add a plan to cut out fat ( a very basic ) for people with high BMI, suggesting the problems that come with a high BMI and pushing them to improve it" / "Could focus on alerting user of high BMI" / "Consider colour-labelling of health level (e.g. average, overweight, severely overweight) based on BMI."*

    Hmm, I agree that this app is quite simple, because I just want to make it a simple recorder without many complex functions.
 Providing suggestions for people with high BMI could be considered, but it has NOT been implemented by Milestone 3.
-Card with BMI within different BMI levels are painted with different colors now but I am aware that the meaning of different colors is not clear to users.
+Cards with BMI within different BMI levels are painted with different colors now but I am aware that the meaning of different colors is not clear to users.

 6. *"The "so that" part is missing from your documentation."*